rahul-ahuja/graphie/README.md

 ├── requirements.txt   # packages to be installed
 ├── README.md
-├── environment.yml    # conda environment to setup the python environment └── .gitignore          # files to ignore during commits
+├── environment.yml    # conda environment to setup the python environment ├── app.log            # logging the HTTP requests and response
+└── .gitignore          # files to ignore during commits
 ```